EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 The features of this project will include:

-    Starting and pausing cluster - in scope
+    Starting and deploying cluster - in scope
     Scaling in or out of cluster - in scope
     Monitoring and logging cluster - in scope
     Backup and restoring cluster - in scope